 - Injuries that cause damaging or overstretching the ligaments.

-- Some conditions such as cleidocranial dysostosis, Marfan syndrome, Down syndrome and Ehlers-Danlos syndrome can affect the elasticity of the ligaments.
+- Lastly, some conditions such as cleidocranial dysostosis, Marfan syndrome, Down syndrome and Ehlers-Danlos syndrome can affect the elasticity of the ligaments.

-- Inability of the loose ligaments to support the joints and increases the risk of having injuries with ligamentous laxity
+- At first, inability of the loose ligaments to support the joints and increases the risk of having injuries with ligamentous laxity

 - People over 40 yrs old will have recurrent problems with the joint and usually suffer from chronic pain.